 The size of the foundation is determined by the soil bearing capacity and the size of the pad.
 Each state will have a minimum foundation pad size and will state what material the pad can be constructed with.
 For instance, Florida’s smallest pad size is 16”x16” and can be made of concrete or plastic, wood is not acceptable.

 The size of the foundation determines the pier spacing and the amount of weight that each pad can carry.
 The manufacturer’s installation manual will provide additional information for proper pad sizes.
 Below is a footing pad diagram from a Skyline Homes manual:

 Site built homes have stem walls on the outside, directly under the exterior walls.
 Manufactured homes have piers positioned under the chassis.

-Piers are made from steel or concrete.
+Piers are made of steel or concrete.
 There are three main support areas on a manufactured home: the frame or I-beam, the center-line, and the outside perimeter.